Iris is DLA Piper's global resource group for its lesbian, gay, bisexual, and transgender employees and allies.

-For the past nine years, we have scored 100 percent on the Human Rights Campaign's Corporate Equality Index, which measures success in LGBTQ equality.
+For the past ten years, we have scored 100 percent on the Human Rights Campaign's Corporate Equality Index, which measures success in LGBTQ equality.

 Each year in June, the firm recognizes LGBT Pride Month with a national program broadcast by video to all US offices.
 Recent Pride Month events include a conversation with business leader and LGBT advocate Mitchell Gold, and presentations by PFLAG.